Skip to content

 Call Quality

-We are saying this confidently because we’ve tested more than 10 neckbands under 2000 Rs, this is by far the best one for calling.
 Be it professional or personal calls, the other side of the caller will never complain.
 Surprisingly, it outranks many neckbands that target themself for calling!

 What is so special about Infinity Glide 120 keeping calling in mind?
 Nothing!
-There is no ENC, no additional microphones to restrict background noise, etc etc. It’s a pure simple non edited voice that sounds just like your normal voice.
-I.e. the one that gets transferred via your smartphone’s microphone.
+There is no ENC, additional microphones to restrict background noise, etc.

 So the call quality will be perfect be it indoors or outdoors?
-For indoors, yes but outdoors it will sound just like your surrounding.
+For indoors, yes but outdoors it will sound just like your surroundings.
 I.E. if people are chatting just next to you, then it will be transferred just like that.
 It’s raw and powerful.

 Hence, we would give Infinity Glide 120 an 8.5/10.